lucee/lucee-docs/docs/04.guides/02.installing-lucee/01.download-and-install/page.md

 # Download and Install Lucee Server #

 Lucee can be installed and run almost everywhere that is capable of running a [supported Java Version](/guides/installing-lucee/download-and-install.html#supportedJavaVersions).
 You can even run Lucee on a small RasberryPI.
-Because of it's great flexibilty, Lucee Server comes in different flavors to match your needs (Lucee Express, Lucee Installer, CommandBox, Lucee.jar/Lucee.war).
+Because of it's great flexibility, Lucee Server comes in different flavors to match your needs (Lucee Express, Lucee Installer, CommandBox, Lucee.jar/Lucee.war).
 This document will help you decide which one fits best for your purpose.
 <br>
 <br>